Bernard Moore (poet)

 Samuel Syrus Hunt (1873–1953) wrote poetry under the pseudonym Bernard Moore.
 He had six books published of both his own and collected works beginning in 1914.
-Its subject is mainly Cornwall, in particular its fishermen but he also wrote war poetry.
+His subject was mainly Cornwall, in particular its fishermen but he also wrote war poetry.
 Many of his poems are written in the Cornish dialect.
 He also collected some Cornish songs.
-He is probably best known for his poem 'Travelling' which contrasts the sights and sounds of a railway journey through grimy urban London with the tranquility of one on the rural Looe Valley Line.
+He is best known for his poem 'Travelling' which contrasts the sights and sounds of a railway journey through grimy urban London with the tranquility of one on the rural Looe Valley Line.